Oussama1403/Navigation-Assistance-System-Project/Camera Video Analysis Module/camera_analysis_documentation.md

-### Text Recognition and Object Detection Documentation
+### Text Recognition, Object Detection, Face & Currency Recognition Documentation

-This document provides an overview of the Python script `camera_analysis.py`  for real-time text recognition and object detection using OpenCV, PyTesseract, pyttsx3 and YOLO (You Only Look Once) neural network.
+This document provides an overview of the Python script `yolov8_camera_local.py` for real-time object detection, text recognition, face recognition, currency classification, and distance estimation using OpenCV, PyTesseract, pyttsx3, YOLOv8 (You Only Look Once), face_recognition, and a fine-tuned MobileNet model.

 ### Overview

-The script captures frames from a video source, performs object detection to identify objects in the frames, and utilizes PyTesseract for real-time text recognition and it speaks the text using pyttsx3 librarie, Detected objects are annotated with bounding boxes and labels, and recognized text is displayed on the video stream.
-The script employs multiprocessing to handle frame processing and rendering simultaneously for improved performance.
+The script captures frames from a video source, performs:
+- **Object detection** using YOLOv8 ONNX model.
+- **Text recognition** using PyTesseract (OCR) with real-time audio feedback.
+- **Face recognition** using the `face_recognition` library and a directory of known faces.
+- **Currency recognition** using a fine-tuned MobileNet model for Tunisian currency.
+- **Distance estimation** for detected objects using the pinhole camera model.
+- **Dominant color detection** for objects.
+- **Audio feedback** for recognized objects, text, and faces using pyttsx3.

+The script uses multi-threading for concurrent processing of object detection, face recognition, currency detection, and text recognition, improving performance and responsiveness.

 ### Libraries Used

-- **OpenCV (cv2)**: Used for image processing, object detection, and displaying frames.
-- **PyTesseract**: Provides an interface to Tesseract OCR (Optical Character Recognition) engine for text recognition.
-- **NumPy (np)**: Utilized for numerical operations and array manipulation.
-- **pyttsx3**: Convert text to speech.

-### Functions

-1. **load_yolo_model(weights_file, config_file)**:
-   - Loads the YOLO object detection model from the specified weights and configuration files.

-2. **detect_objects(net, frame, classes)**:
-   - Performs object detection on the input frame using the provided YOLO neural network.
-   - Identifies objects in the frame based on specified confidence and non-maximum suppression thresholds.
-   - Returns the class IDs, confidences, and bounding boxes of the detected objects.

-3. **draw_boxes(frame, class_ids, confidences, boxes, classes)**:
-   - Draws bounding boxes and labels around the detected objects on the frame.
-   - Labels the objects with their corresponding class names and confidence scores.

-4. **display_frame(frame)**:
-   - Displays the annotated frame with object detection results and recognized text.

-5. **live_text_recognition(frame)**:
-   - Performs real-time text recognition using PyTesseract on the input frame.
-   - Converts the frame to grayscale and applies Gaussian blur to reduce noise.
-   - Utilizes PyTesseract to extract text from the preprocessed frame.
-   - Displays recognized text on the frame based on confidence scores.

-6. **text_to_audio(text)**:
-   - Function that uses pyttsx3 to convert text to speech

-7. **process_frames(frame_queue, result_queue, yolo_model, classes)**:
-   - Worker function executed by a separate process to handle frame processing.
-   - Retrieves frames from the input queue, performs object detection and text recognition, and puts annotated frames into the result queue.

-8. **main()**:
-   - Main function responsible for initializing the script, loading YOLO model and class names, and setting up multiprocessing.
-   - Captures frames from the video source and enqueues them for processing.
-   - Retrieves annotated frames from the result queue and displays them in real-time.
-   - Handles keyboard interrupts and releases resources upon script termination.
+- **OpenCV (cv2)**: Image processing, video capture, drawing, and display.
+- **PyTesseract**: Tesseract OCR engine for text recognition.
+- **NumPy (np)**: Numerical operations and array manipulation.
+- **pyttsx3**: Text-to-speech for audio feedback.
+- **onnxruntime**: Running YOLOv8 ONNX model for object detection.
+- **face_recognition**: Face detection and recognition.
+- **TensorFlow / Keras**: For loading and running the currency classification model.
+- **threading, queue**: Multi-threading and inter-thread communication.

+### Main Features & Functions

+1. **Object Detection (YOLOv8)**
+   - Loads YOLOv8 ONNX model and COCO class names.
+   - Detects objects, draws bounding boxes, labels, and estimates distance.
+   - Detects dominant color of each object.
+   - Provides audio feedback for detected objects.

+2. **Text Recognition**
+   - Uses PyTesseract for OCR on video frames.
+   - Recognizes text in both English and French.
+   - Displays recognized text and provides audio feedback.

+3. **Face Recognition**
+   - Loads known faces from a directory.
+   - Detects and recognizes faces in video frames.
+   - Draws bounding boxes and labels for recognized faces.

+4. **Currency Recognition**
+   - Loads a fine-tuned MobileNet model for Tunisian currency.
+   - Pre-filters regions likely to contain currency using edge detection.
+   - Classifies detected currency notes and draws bounding boxes.

+5. **Distance Estimation**
+   - Estimates real-world distance to detected objects using the pinhole camera model and known object widths.

+6. **Dominant Color Detection**
+   - Detects the dominant color in the region of detected objects.

+7. **Audio Feedback**
+   - Uses pyttsx3 to provide spoken feedback for recognized objects, text, and faces.

+8. **Multi-threaded Architecture**
+   - Uses separate threads for object detection, face recognition, currency detection, and text recognition.
+   - Main thread handles video capture and display.
+   - Thread-safe sharing of detection results.

 ### Usage

-1. Ensure that the required libraries (OpenCV, PyTesseract, pyttsx3) are installed.
+1. Ensure all required libraries are installed: OpenCV, PyTesseract, pyttsx3, onnxruntime, face_recognition, tensorflow, numpy.
-2. Configure the script with the appropriate paths to YOLO weights, configuration files, and Tesseract data directory.
+2. Place YOLOv8 ONNX model and COCO class names file in the specified paths.
+3. Place known face images in the `known_faces` directory (filenames as names).
+4. Place the currency classification model in the specified path.
-3. Run the script, and it will display the video stream with annotated objects and recognized text in real-time.
+5. Run the script.
+The video stream will display with annotated objects, recognized text, faces, and currency.
+6. Audio feedback will be provided for detected items.
-4. Press `ctrl+c` to exit the script.
+7. Press `q` to exit the script.

+### Configuration

+- **Camera**: Uses the local PC camera (`cv2.VideoCapture(0)`).
+- **Persistence**: Detection results persist for a configurable number of frames.
+- **Intervals**: Recognition intervals for text, face, and currency can be adjusted.
+- **Confidence thresholds**: Configurable for object and currency detection.
+- **Tesseract path**: Update `pytesseract.pytesseract.tesseract_cmd` if needed.

 ### Conclusion

-This script provides a flexible and efficient solution for real-time text recognition and object detection in video streams, with the ability to configure confidence thresholds and support multiple languages for text recognition.
-It can be customized and integrated into various applications requiring automated visual analysis and interpretation.
+This script provides a robust, multi-modal solution for real-time visual analysis, including object detection, text and face recognition, currency classification, distance estimation, and audio feedback.
+The modular, multi-threaded design allows for efficient and extensible integration into assistive or navigation systems.